jamflowdev/4VFilms/content/projects/GasolineGrill – Brand awareness.md

   at Landgreven.

 ---
-##We can finally share a video campaign we made for Gasoline Grill ���
+We can finally share a video campaign we made for Gasoline Grill

 Each one of Gasoline’s locations has a different vibe, and the purpose of this video was to capture the old school, raw atmosphere through hiphop/funk at Landgreven.

-The team of chefs were a pleasure to be around �
+The team of chefs were a pleasure to be around.

 Let us know what you think!